tjoab/wordle-assistant/README.md

 ![#edcc0e](https://placehold.co/15x15/edcc0e/edcc0e.png)
 <br></br>

-This means that the secret word has a `C` is the same location, an `E` in a location other than were it was in your guess, and no `R`, `A` or `N`.
+This means that the secret word has a `C` is the same location, an `E` in a location other than where it was in your guess, and no `R`, `A` or `N`.
 Each of your guesses reveals some new information that you can use to help you make progress in the game.

 # How the Assistant Works